maxtonhuang/HighOctane/ZodiaClash/ReadMe.txt

 "Create Entity by Button Test: Cat" Initial test to just create an entity using ImGui button

-"Clone Cat Entity" Render the cat entity created by aforementioned button
+"Clone Cat Entity" Render the cat entity created by aforementioned button.
+MUST USE AFOREMENTIONED "Create Entity by Button Test: Cat" BUTTON BEFORE CLONING.
+PROPER ERROR HANDLING HAS BEEN IN PLACED TO ENSURE AN ENTITY MUST BE CREATD BEFORE CLONING.
+CLICK "NO" IF CLONING IS DONE BEFORE CREATING TO CONTINUE PROGRAM TO CREATE AN ENTITY FIRST AS ASSERT WILL HAPPEN.